Distributive-Network/PythonMonkey/README.md

     - npm (nodejs)
     - [Poetry](https://python-poetry.org/docs/#installation)

 2. Run `poetry run pip install --verbose python/pminit ./`.
-This command automatically compiles the project and installs the project as well as all Python dependencies to the poetry virtualenv.
+This command automatically compiles the project and installs the project as well as dependencies into the poetry virtualenv.

 ## Running tests
 1. Compile the project